nmstreethran/ml-elec-model/docs/data_used/regions.rst

    |         |              | Halland, Skåne  |            |
    +---------+--------------+-----------------+------------+

-Approximate bidding zone polygons are available from the tmrowco/electricitymap-contrib repository [tmrowco2020]_.
+Approximate bidding zone polygons are available from Tomorrow's electricityMap repository [tmrowco2020]_.

 Combining all of these produces the following map.

-.. jupyter-execute:: ../scripts/bidding_zones_plot.py
+.. jupyter-execute:: ../../scripts/zones_plot.py
    :hide-code:

-Approximate bidding zones of focus countries and their interconnections, made using polygons by tmrowco and Eurostat (© EuroGeographics for the administrative boundaries), and map tiles from OpenStreetMap / CartoDB.
+Approximate bidding zones of focus countries and their interconnections, made using polygons by Tomorrow and Eurostat (© EuroGeographics for the administrative boundaries).